Seeed-Studio/wiki-documents/docs/Seeeduino_Ethernet.md

 ###   Step 3: Download the program

 Because there is no USB connector on the board.
 Seeeduino Ethernet requires a [UartSBee](http://www.seeedstudio.com/depot/uartsbee-v4-p-688.html?cPath=109) to download the program.

 Connect the UartSBee to Seeeduino Ethernet as below:

 ![](https://github.com/SeeedDocument/Seeeduino_Ethernet/raw/master/img/Seeeduinoethernet-11.jpg)

  ![](https://github.com/SeeedDocument/Seeeduino_Ethernet/raw/master/img/Seeeduino_ethernet-5.jpg)

+!!!Warning
+    Please select Seeeduino V3.0 as board in tool menu to download the program.

 ###   Step 4: Result testing